FreunzWa/FW_sync/medicine/geriatrics/incontinence.md

     + pelvic floor (esp @hx of pelvic wall tears/ men with soon to have TURP /post TURP)
     + effective in stress/ urgency/ mixed UI

-2nd line (pharmacological)
-- review all medications (scrutinise existing which may be contributing)
-- anticholingergics
-    + side effects
-        * cognitive decline @++old, urinary retention, anti-SLUDGE
-        * oxybutynin, tolterodine, solifenacin, darifenacin
-- alpha-blockers (prazocin, tamalucin)
-    + esp @men with bladder outlet obstruction

 ------------------------------------------------------------------------

-###### Types of Urinary Incontinence based on function and management thereof
+###### UI types

-# Urge incontinence/ OAB syndrome
+# 'Urge' incontinence/ OAB syndrome
 + basics
-    * w/ experience to void immediately preceding or accompanied by involuntary loss of urine
+    * w/ sensation of needing to void immediately preceding or accompanying an involuntary loss of urine
 + clinical
     * rf
         - more common @older women